Oral Session Presenter Guidelines

 - Laser pointer

-Macintosh users: When choosing fonts for your presentation, notice that the first item on the Font menu is Font Collections.
-In the Font Collections, please use the fonts you find on the Windows Office Compatible sub-menu and you'll have no trouble with PowerPoint 2010 for Windows.
+Macintosh users: Microsoft PowerPoint 2011 or earlier, Acrobat PDF X. When choosing fonts for your presentation, notice that the first item on the Font menu is Font Collections.
+In the Font Collections, please use the fonts you find on the Windows Office Compatible sub-menu and you'll have no trouble with PowerPoint 2013 for Windows.

 Checking in at the Speaker Ready Room is the most

 important step you will take to ensure your presentation is a success.
-The Speaker Ready Room will be in the du Bois Center’s Festival room and A/V personnel
+The Speaker Ready Room will be in the High Country Conference Center’s Aspen room and A/V personnel

 will be available to assist you.
 All speakers are required to check into the